 Gedung Raja Abdullah: Kawasan 1

 Klang is easy to get to from Kuala Lumpur, by way of commuter trains leaving the Klang Commuter Station at Jalan Besar.
 Klang sightseeing can make for an interesting day trip for anyone visiting the Kuala Lumpur area.
+Or if you’d prefer to spend a few days checking out the area, the Palace of the Golden Horses and Acappella Suite Hotel are two excellent Selangor accommodation options.
 Interested in taking this walking tour or similar walking tours?
 Contact Tourism Selangor HERE